Skip to main content

 International students

-If you are an international student in the UK with Student immigration permission, this permission will be affected.
+If you are an international student in the UK and hold Student immigration permission (Student visa), this permission will be affected if you interrupt your studies.
 So it's very important you are aware of the implications before you make a decision.
 We have information about this in Visa and fee implications to changes of your programme

 Will I need to do anything before I return from an interruption?